jhgaylor/pathfinders-character-tool/readme.md

 - [x] Pull out code for immutable-app into a module
 - [x] Pull the code for immutable-app into a place where it can be shared
-- [ ] Pull out ansible into a shared repo
+- [x] Pull out ansible into a shared repo
-- [ ] Make a node app role
+- [ ] Make a node app cookbook
-- [ ] Deploy another hello world app using generalized ansible and terraform code, proving that other node apps are just as easy to deploy
+- [ ] Deploy another hello world app using generalized chef and terraform code, proving that other node apps are just as easy to deploy
 - [ ] Deploy a java app the same way.
 - [ ] Make PoC HA deploy w/ an elb in front of private subnets & auto scaling group
+- [ ] chef RDBMS solution backed by ebs

 **Ops**